 The gastric sleeve is one of the latest types of bariatric surgery.
 It is officially known as a ‘sleeve gastrectomy’ and it is becoming increasingly popular.
 The surgery is generally performed through key hole surgery (laparoscopic), which means it is minimally invasive and doesn’t generally lead to complications or lengthy recovery period.
 The surgery works by restricting food intake, rather than inserting a foreign object as is done with lap-band surgery.

-When gastric sleeve surgery is being performed, between 70% and 80% of the stomach is removed.
+When is being performed, between 70% and 80% of the stomach is removed.
 What is left is a sleeve or tube that is shaped like a banana.
 This remains usable but does not hold as much food as the previous stomach.
 The intestines are no rerouted.
+Incorporated into the present day admission essay writing service tick this link university syllabuses and teaching practices, will expectancy: insurance.
 Essentially, the surgery simply removes a large piece of the stomach, leaving you with less space to fill with food.

 The gastric sleeve is not a very complex procedure, which means the risk of complications is low.
 However, this doesn’t mean it is completely free from risks either.
 Some common and unpleasant side effects include vomiting, acid reflux, constipation, diarrhea and dumping syndrome.
 Abdominal cramping and nausea can also occur.

 Usually, these problems don’t last very long and are simply signs of the body adjusting to the new stomach.
 By strictly following the aftercare plan prescribed to you, you should be able to avoid them from happening.

 There are also a number of potential more serious complications, including: